DIYOceanography/DIYOceanography_BZH/docs/why-DIY-Oceanography-BZH.rst

 #. gather information related to sensing physics that is ideally quantitative and referenced.
 #. assemble a list of either commercially available sensors or open projects.

+For each sensor type, we present:
+- The general physical measurement principle
+- The measurement process
+- Different sensor types for the same technology
+- Advantages and limitations
+- Associated references

 The purpose is to empower people with the necessary information to select the most adequate sensor for their DIY instrumental projects.

 The variables covered so far are: :doc:`temperature <temperature/temperature>`, :doc:`conductivity/salinity <conductivity/conductivity>`,  :doc:`fluorescence <fluorescence/fluorescence>`, :doc:`turbidity <turbidity/turbidity>`, :doc:`ocean currents <currents/currents>`.